MicrosoftDocs/win32/desktop-src/DirectShow/cdeferredcommand-gettime.md

 ---
-Description: The GetTime method retrieves the time at which the method will be run. ms.assetid: 40f00f21-6c35-4de6-b75a-ee6b14b0439f
+description: The GetTime method retrieves the time at which the method will be run. ms.assetid: 40f00f21-6c35-4de6-b75a-ee6b14b0439f
 title: CDeferredCommand.GetTime method (Ctlutil.h)
 ms.topic: reference